Trump holds Syria, Russia 'responsible' for chemical attack - Journal du Cameroun

 Assad “likely calculated that the US would not respond if they escalated now,” said Jennifer Cafarella of the Institute for the Study of War, “after President Donald Trump signaled his ultimate desire to withdraw from Syria.”

-Trump’s predecessor Barack Obama had brokered a deal with Syria’s ally Russia to remove chemical stockpiles from the country, a strategy which also failed.
+Trump’s predecessor Barack Obama had brokered a deal with Syria’s ally Russia to remove chemical stockpiles from the country, a strategy that also failed.

 Ned Price, a former CIA and National Security Council official during Obama’s tenure told AFP the agreement led to the destruction of 1,300 tons of chemical weapons, but, he admitted, it was not enough.